idesignpbp/public-api-documentation/source/includes/_fabrics.md

 ]
 ```

-Returns a list of related fabrics
+Returns a list of up to 10 related fabrics.

 ### HTTP Request